houchangsheng/DMatrix/README.md

 ### Processing DBLP Dataset
 - Run 'GetAuthors.py' to obtain the author information of papers from the DBLP dataset
-- Run 'encoded.py' to encode the authors' name so that the name corresponds to the ID one by one
+- Run 'encoded.py' to encode the authors' name so that the names corresponds to the IDs one by one
 - Run 'authors_pair.py' to extract the author's co-authoring relationship from the author list of papers
 - Split the co-author file by lines
 ```